-Open letter to Trump supporters and everyone else who voted for Trump in the 2016 presidential election.
+Open letter to Trump supporters and all other Trump voters in the 2016 presidential election

 (August 30, 2018) There’s a movie out right now — Operation Finale — about bringing Adolf Eichmann to justice.
 Adolf Eichmann was the logistician of the transportation part of the Holocaust.
 He set up the system of rounding up Jews all over Europe, putting them in ghettos and holding camps and transporting them by cattle trains to the concentration camps, where the Nazis murdered six million Jews between 1942 and 1945.
 He wasn’t a monster; he was a regular, pencil-pushing German bureaucrat, doing what he did best — creating a bureaucratic system that worked as efficiently as possible.
 But this post is not about Eichmann or about the new movie.

 Eichmann was brought to justice in Israel in 1962.
 The Nuremberg Trials had taken place some six years earlier, in Germany.
 During those trials twenty-two top-level Nazis were accused of crimes against humanity, defended, declared guilty and convicted.
 Several got the death penalty.
 Eichmann, like many others, had evaded the Nuremberg trials.
 He lived in Austria until 1950 and then hid out in Latin America.
 Eli Wiesel, a Jewish Holocaust survivor himself, made finding and bringing these murderers to justice his life’s work, for which he received the Nobel Peace Prize.